-With an area of approximately 300 hectares, the sprawling park located between Hakata Bay and Genkai Sea is a beautiful venue for various flowers across the four seasons.
-The park also has a zoo and petting area with animals such as squirrel monkeys and capybaras.
+With an area of approximately 350 hectares, the sprawling park located between Hakata Bay and Genkai Sea is a beautiful venue for various flowers across the four seasons.
+It also has a zoo and petting area with animals such as guinea pigs and capybaras.
 The nanohana here can be viewed together with cherry blossoms from late March.

 • 18-25 Saitozaki, Higashi-ku, Fukuoka

 • Hours: Mar. ~ Oct.
 9:30〜17:30, Nov. ~ Feb.
 9:30~17:00

 • Admission fee: Adult ¥450, 65 y.o. & up ¥210, free for JHS and under

 Fukufuku no Sato

 Fukufuku no Sato is a farmer’s market in Itoshima where you can buy fresh fish and vegetables and during spring, 40,000 nanohana bloom across the fields in front of the market!
 Bring a camera for some photogenic shots of the nanohana with trains along the JR Chikuhi Line running in the background, or of the nanohana with the nearby sakura in bloom.
 Why not pick up tasty Itoshima treats from the market and have a picnic among the flowers?
 You can also pick nanohana and take them home. (¥110 per bag, unlimited picking).